OCA/product-attribute/product_profile/README.rst

 Profiles are also defined as search filter and group.

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues <https://github.com/OCA/product-attribute/issues>`_.
+Bugs are tracked on 'GitHub Issues
-In case of trouble, please check there if your issue has already been reported.
+<https://github.com/OCA/{project_repo}/issues>'_.
+In case of trouble, please
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback
+check there if your issue has already been reported.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback.

 Credits
 =======